 I lived in University accommodation on campus for the first two years, which was really useful and convenient for my studies.
 The University is a very international place, and I have made friends from all over the world.
 The University facilities are excellent.
 The sports facilities are especially good (I enjoy playing badminton and using the gym).
 The facilities in the Faculty of Engineering are fantastic – they have everything I need for my studies, including the research I’m undertaking now for my PhD.

 After completing my International Foundation Year, I went on to study for my bachelors degree, my Masters degree and now I’m studying for my PhD in Medical Engineering.

-Completed the International Foundation Year and is now studying Aeronautical and Aerospace Engineering at the University of Leeds
+Completed the International Foundation Year and is now studying environmental science at the University of Leeds